-ANZSCO codes Database: Accessing and Understanding the Data
+ANZSCO Code Database: Accessing and Understanding the Data

-7 are an essential part of the skilled migration process in Australia.
-The Australian Department of Home Affairs uses 8 to assess the skills and qualifications of applicants for skilled visas.
-9 are used to determine if an applicant’s occupation is in demand in Australia, and whether their skills and qualifications meet Australian standards.
+The Australian Department of Home Affairs uses this system to to determine if an applicant’s occupation is in demand in Australia, and whether their skills and qualifications meet Australian standards.

 Understanding the ANZSCO code structure